KyleDennis25/Credit-Card-Fraud-Detection/README.md

 # File Descriptions
 **Report.md**- Comprehensive project report, which includes the mathematical background to the optimization procedure used throughout the project.

-**fraud_distribution.py**- Python file containing a helper function that calculates the distribution of fraudulent credit card transactions in a given target vector.
+**fraud_distribution.py**- Python file containing a helper function that calculates the distribution of fraudulent credit card transactions in a given 'y' vector.

 **model_evaluation.py**- Python file containing helper functions for different model evaluation tasks, such as computing accuracy metrics, and plotting Precision-Recall Curves.